iriiiina/nsu/README.md

-# Nortal Summer University 2017
+# What Tools To Use To Test Better?

-Workshop for junior testers *What Tools To Use To Test Better?* (front end part)
+Workshop for junior testers at [Nortal Summer University 2017](https://nortal.com/summeruniversity/) about tools for testing front end.

 15 June 2017